konstasuomalainen/Android-APP-for-course/README.md

 # Android Studio Coding Project

-Welcome to my Android application project!
-This project is a collection of various functions implemented using Java in Android Studio.
-Below is a brief overview of the functionalities included in this application.
+This project was coded in Java in Android Studio and was for my Android-, Javaohjelmointi-course.

-## Functionalities:
+## Main Functionalities:

-1. **Small Game**: Enjoy a simple game integrated into the application.
+1. **Guess-Game**: Simple guessing game.
-2. **Location Services**: Get your current location and convert it into an address.
+2. **Location Services**: Get your current location from your phone and convert it into an address.
-3. **Airplane Mode Control**: Toggle airplane mode on or off with a convenient pop-up.
+3. **Airplane Mode Pop-Up**: Airplane mode pop-up comes on the screen when airplane is toggled.
-4. **Timer**: Utilize a timer feature for various tasks.
+4. **Timer**: Timer feature.
 5. **YTJ Information Search**: Search for YTJ (Patentti- ja rekisterihallitus) information using the provided API.

 ## Technologies Used: